 I love her essays too.
 If I ever give up this South Florida life and move to a farm, her book Animal, Vegetable, Miracle will be partly to blame.
 That book makes sustainable living sound doable.

-If you've been having a similar week, a week where you wonder if anything you do is worth doing, here's a quote from Kingsolver to inspire you: "What a writer can do, what a fiction writer or a poet or an essay writer can do, is re-engage people with their own humanity.
+If you've been having a similar time, where you wonder if anything you do is worth doing, here's a quote from Kingsolver to inspire you: "What a writer can do, what a fiction writer or a poet or an essay writer can do, is re-engage people with their own humanity.
 Fiction and essays can create empathy for the theoretical stranger."

 Best Essay Collections of 2017 by Women Authors